vopaldragon/ssr-vue/README.md

 [http://localhost:3000/c](http://localhost:3000/c)

-click buttons but Prop is NOT updated.
+click buttons but Prop of Slot is NOT updated.